msi-ris/Tutorials/illumina_qc.md

    the top right corner.
 7. You can always get back to the main screen using *Analyze Data* in the top menu bar

+### Import FASTQ Files from Data Library
+#### Getting Data Into MSI Galaxy
+##### Sequencing Data from the UMGC
+Sequencing data from UMGC can be accessed in Galaxy though the creation of a data library.
+In general, each PI with access to Galaxy account will have one data library that can contain many different pieces of data.
+When you or your PI receives an email from UMGC indicating that your sequencing data is available you can have that data moved into your PI's Galaxy data library by forwarding the email to help@msi.umn.edu with a request to add the data to Galaxy.
+You can then access the sequencing data library from the *Shared Data* tab in the blue bar at the top of the Galaxy page.
+If your PI doesn't currently have a data library a new one will be created the first time you request to have data added to Galaxy.

+##### External Data
+The *Get Data* heading in the Tool Pane is a good resource for obtaining external data from public databases such as the UCSC genome browser and SRA.
+You can also upload small (<2GB) files directly from your computer.
+When data is uploaded using the tools under Get Data they will appear in your current history.

+##### Large External Datasets
+Data files that are larger than 2GB will have to be placed into a data library to be accessed in Galaxy.
+In your groups home directory there is a galaxy folder (`/home/yourGroup/galaxy`).
+To get data into your PI's data library move it into the galaxy folder in your groups home directory then send a ticket to help@msi.umn.edu with the location of the data to be added to your PI's data library.